thenasko/mathematics-in-the-world/probability/basic.md

 ### An even number of heads

-> You flip $n$ fair coins independently.
+> You flip $$n$$ fair coins independently.
 What is the probability to get an even number of heads?

 ### Collecting famous mathematicians